Wellness Starts Here

 This interview is worth a listen where Dr. Mindy Pelz explains how your body functions and how to get back on track.

-Step 2: Go Clean With Skin Care Products
+Step 2: Go Clean With Your Skin Care

 Become familiar with toxins and chemicals in beauty products and make a stance to go clean.
 One application that I love is Yuka.
 You can download this application on your phone and scan your products to see how they rate on the clean scale of 100.
-Before you buy a new product, give it a scan and see if it is rated clean.
+Before you buy a new product, give it a scan and see how it rates.
 It’s surprising how many products market that they are safe but may contain toxic ingredients.
 Also, watch this video to learn more.

 3. Go Clean Within Your Household